BSc(Hons) Professional Policing

 UWE Bristol are regional pioneers of the national transformation in police education.
-Subject to College of Policing (CoP) validation, we'll be offering the Pre-join Degree in Professional Policing.
+We are licensed by the College of Policing to offer the Pre-join Degree in Professional Policing.
 This course will prepare you to apply for a role in one of 43 UK police forces.

 Why study Professional Policing?